 By Railway

-If you are near Milano Centrale Railway Station or Milano Porta Garibaldi, take metro M2 to S. Ambrogio subway station.
+If you are near Milano Centrale Railway Station or Milano Porta Garibaldi, take metro M2 to the S. Ambrogio subway station.

-If you’re coming from Milano Cadorna train station, head to Cadorna subway station (hardly a minute walk away) and take M2 green line, which will drop you at S. Ambrogio.
+If you’re coming from Milano Cadorna train station, head to Cadorna subway station (hardly a minute walk away) and take the M2 green line, which will drop you at S. Ambrogio.

 By Tram

-Another way to reach the Museum Science and Technology Leonardo da Vinci is by tram.
+Another way to reach the Leonardo da Vinci Museum of Science and Technology is by tram.

 Tram line 10 is also available at V.le Coni Zugna Via Foppa tram stop, so you can get down here and walk 700 meters to the museum.